The bound mass of Dehnen models with centrally peaked star formation efficiency: Introduction

-{\it}{ In section \ref{sec:models} we describe our model clusters in comparison with the Plummer case.
+{\it}{ In section \ref{sec:models} we describe our Dehnen model clusters in comparison with the Plummer model case.
 Also we discuss about measuring SFE with different methods and how they are done for our models.
 Then we present the main results in section \ref{sec:res}, i.e. the bound mass evolution and the survivability of model clusters.
-In section \ref{sec:conc} we provide the discussions and conclusions of this work. }
+In section \ref{sec:conc} we provide the discussions and summarize our new results. }